Meet Our Faculty

 Office phone: 248.476.1122, ext.
 123

 Dr. Shepler joined the Michigan School of Professional Psychology as a Core Faculty member in 2012.
 Prior to joining MiSPP, he completed his APA-accredited predoctoral internship at The University of North Carolina – Charlotte, Counseling Center.
 In his clinical work, Dr. Shepler has provided evidence-based therapy services at college counseling centers and conducted court-ordered psychological evaluations for juveniles involved in the legal system.
 While he specializes in working with teenagers and young adults, Dr. Shepler has provided therapy and assessment services to a wide range of clients from a variety of backgrounds and currently sees clients in private practice.
 His research has appeared in peer-reviewed journals and he has presented at various national and regional conferences.
 He views research as an important aspect of graduate training and runs a research team composed of MiSPP students.
-Dr. Shepler serves as the Treasurer for the Division 17 Section on LGBT Issues and sits on the Division 17 awards committee.
-He also serves on the MiSPP Institutional Review Board and as the Faculty Advisor to the MiSPP Honor Society.
+Dr. Shepler serves as the Chair-Elect for the Division 17 Section on LGBT Issues and as a member of Division 17’s programming committee.
+He also serves on the MiSPP Institutional Review Board and advises the MiSPP Honor Society.

 - Ph.D. in Counseling Psychology, Cognate in Social Psychology, Ball State University